imgproxy/imgproxy/docs/image_formats_support.md

 ## HEIC support

 imgproxy supports HEIC only when using libvips 8.8.0+.
 Official imgproxy Docker image supports HEIC out of the box.

-By default, imgproxy saves HEIC images as JPEG.
-You need to explicitly specify the `format` option to get HEIC output.

 ## BMP support